-If a student is affected by the policies for retention and progression or dismissal, then a written appeal can be made one time for the specified condition within the SUNO-DON.
+If a student is affected by the policies for retention and progression or dismissal, then a written appeal can be made one time for the specified condition within the SUNO-SON.
 An appeal is to ensure that students are not deprived of due process.
 The appeal will be addressed by the Admission, Progression, and Retention Committee in the Department of Nursing.

 Students who wish to appeal must follow the stated guidelines set forth below:

 - 1. Meet with their academic advisor to discuss the appeal and appeal process. - 2.
 Submit the appeal, utilizing the approved appeal form, by the designated deadline to the Admissions, Progression, and Retention Committee. - 3.
 Meet with the committee to discuss their case. - 4.
-The committee will submit a recommendation to the BSN Program Chair for decision. - 5.
-Decisions are conferred with the Dean of Arts and Sciences, and are final. - 6.
-The Dean forwards the appeal decision to the Vice Chancellor of Academic Affairs. - 7.
+The committee will submit a recommendation to the Dean of Nursing for decision. - 5.
+Decisions are conferred with the Vice Chancellor of Academic Affairs, and are final. - 6.
+The Dean forwards the request for an appeal to the Vice Chancellor of Academic Affairs. - 7.
 An appeal on the final decision will be handled by the Vice Chancellor of Academic Affairs.